Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Method

 Let $I \in \mathbb{R}^{D \times H \times W }$ denote the input 3D MRI, where $D,H,W$ denote the depth, height, and width, respectively.
 The input MRI is divided into $m$ 3D patches $\{ I_n \in \mathbb{R}^{P_D * P_H * P_W} \mid n =1,2,\ldots,m\}$, where $P_D \times P_H \times P_W$ denotes the patch size.
 Each patch $I_n$ is encoded into a $d$-dimensional patch embedding $e_0^n$ by the patch embedding module:

-where the patch embedding module, $\mathit{PatchEmbed}$, consists of a 3D convolutional layer with kernel size and stride equal to the patch size, ensuring that each convolution extracts exactly one patch and maps it to an embedding vector, followed by a learnable positional embedding to preserve spatial information.
+where the patch embedding module, $\mathit{PatchEmbed}$, consists of a 3D convolutional layer with kernel size and stride equal to the patch size, followed by a learnable positional embedding.
 The set of patch embeddings is represented as $\mathbf{E}_0 = \{ e_{0}^n \in \mathbb{R}^{d} \mid n=1,2,\ldots,m\}$.
 These patch embeddings are concatenated with a learnable class token, $[\mathit{CLS}]$, and fed into the ViT.
 The ViT consists of $n_{\ell}$ layers, where the $\ell$-th transformer layer is denoted as $L_\ell$.

-In addition to the class token, we introduce an auxiliary learnable token, $[\mathit{MMSE}]$, specifically trained to predict the mini-mental state examination (MMSE) score.
-MMSE is a widely used cognitive assessment for AD diagnosis, with lower scores indicating more severe cognitive impairment.
-Incorporating this prediction task provides additional supervision during training, encouraging the model to extract clinically relevant features from MRI scans and thereby enhancing both performance and interpretability.
+In addition to the class token, we introduce an auxiliary learnable token, $[\mathit{MMSE}]$, trained to predict MMSE score, where lower scores indicate more severe cognitive impairment.
+This auxiliary prediction provides additional supervision, encouraging the model to extract clinically relevant features from MRI scans.

 As there is no publicly available 3D Med-VLM pre-trained on MRI data, we adopt a 3D ViT pre-trained on other imaging types, such as CT and X-ray, as the backbone vision encoder and apply deep visual prompt tuning (VPT)~\cite{jia2022vpt} to address the domain shift.
 VPT is a parameter-efficient fine-tuning technique which introduces a small number of learnable prompt tokens for model adaptation.
 Specifically, we incorporate learnable prompts $\mathbf{P}_{\ell}$ into each transformer layer ${\ell}$, with each prompt having a length of $l_p$: